Ardashir II

 Ardashir II (𐭠𐭥𐭲𐭧𐭱𐭲𐭥), was the Sasanian King of Kings (shahanshah) of Iran from 379 to 383.
 He was the brother of his predecessor, Shapur II, under whom he had served as vassal king of Adiabene, where he fought alongside his brother against the Romans.
 Ardashir II was appointed as his brother's successor to rule interimly till the latter's son Shapur III reached adulthood.
 Ardashir II's short reign was largely uneventful, with the Sasanians unsuccessfully trying to maintain rule over Armenia.

-Ardashir II was seemingly a strong-willed character, and is known in some sources by the epithet of nihoukar ("the beneficent").
+Ardashir II was seemingly a strong-willed character, and is known in some sources by the epithet of nikukar ("the beneficent").

 Name

 Ardashir is the Middle Persian form of the Old Persian Ṛtaxšira (also spelled Artaxšaçā, meaning "whose reign is through truth").
 The Latin variant of the name is Artaxerxes.
 Three kings of the Achaemenid Empire were known to have the same name.

 Background

 Ardashir was the son of shah Hormizd II, who was killed by the Iranian nobility whilst hunting.
 He was succeeded by Adur Narseh, who, after a brief reign which only lasted a few months, was also killed by the nobles, who then proceeded to blind the second, and imprison the third (Hormizd, who later managed to escape to the Roman Empire).
 Ardashir's infant half-brother Shapur II, who was only slightly older than him, was crowned as king by the nobles so that they could gain greater control of the empire, which they were able to do until Shapur II reached his majority at the age of 16.

 Ardashir, before becoming king of the Sasanian Empire, was vassal king of Adiabene from 344 to 376.
 It is believed that during his tenure he took part in the defense of the Sasanian Empire with Shapur when it was invaded by the Roman Emperor Julian.
 Ardashir is the last figure to be recorded as king of Adiabene, which implies that the kingdom was after his tenure transformed into a province (shahr), governed by a non-royal delegate (marzban or shahrab) of the Sasanian shah.
 In 379, Shapur II designated Ardashir as his successor, and made him vow to abdicate when Shapur's son, Shapur III reached adulthood.
-This led to some Armenian writers to wrongly state that Ardashir was Shapur's son.
+Due to the appointment and the extensive rule of Shapur II, certain Armenian authors incorrectly identified Ardashir as the son of Shapur II.